Extending registration of national students in public schools until April 8

-The Emirates Foundation for School Education announced the extension of the registration period for enrollment of Emirati students in the first, second, and first grade kindergartens, in addition to the transportation classes “2-12” for the academic year 2021-2022 in public schools until the eighth of next April, in order to provide the opportunity for parents of students To complete the registration procedures for their families.
+The Emirates Foundation for School Education announced the extension of the registration period, for Emirati students to enroll in kindergarten 1 and 2, and first grade, in addition to transportation classes (2-12), for the next academic year in government schools until the eighth of next April, in order to provide an opportunity for parents Students, to complete the registration procedures.

-The Foundation called on the families of the targeted students to take the initiative to reserve seats for their children and attach the required documents by entering the link https://tinyurl.com/publicschoolregistration, through which they can complete the registration process after ensuring that all the conditions required for enrollment are met in the aforementioned academic stages.
+The Foundation called on students’ families to take the initiative to reserve seats for their children, and attach the required documents by entering the link (https: / / tinyurl.com/ publicschoo lregistration), through which they can complete the registration process, after making sure that the required conditions are met.
+All, for enrollment in the aforementioned academic levels.

-The Foundation has set conditions for students’ enrollment in the first and second kindergarten stages, so that students complete the approved age for registration until August 31 of the academic year 2021-2022, so that the age of the student in Kindergarten One is not less than four years and includes students born in 09/01/2016 to 31 -08-2017 As for students who have completed five years in Kindergarten 2, which include students born in 09/01/2015 to 08/31/2016, and with regard to the first grade, students who have completed six years and who are not older than eight years are accepted, and include students who were born in 01/31 9/2013 to August 31, 2015.
+The Foundation has set conditions for students’ enrollment in kindergarten first and second stages, so that students complete the approved age for registration until August 31 of the 2021-2022 academic year, so that the age of the student in Kindergarten is no less than four years, and includes students born on the first from September 2016 to 31 From August 2017, while students who have completed five years of age are accepted into Kindergarten II, which includes students born on the first of September 2015 to August 31, 2016, and with regard to the first grade, students who have completed six years and not older than eight years are accepted, and include students born on the first of September 2013, to August 31, 2015.

+– The extension aims to provide an opportunity for students’ parents to complete the registration procedures.

 Follow our latest local and sports news, and the latest political and economic developments via Google news